caioau/caioau-personal/website/slides/StatsELD2020.md

 #### Pareto principle (80-20 law):

-The pareto principle states that 80% of results is caused by 20% of the effects, for example wealth distribution, software bugs and so on ...
+The pareto principle states that 80% of results is caused by 20% of the effects, for example wealth distribution, software bugs etc ...

 It's a particular pareto distributed values when $\alpha  \approx  1.161$